EstherPlomp/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 ---

->*Learning results from what the student does and thinks and only from what the student does and thinks.
-The teacher can advance learning only by influencing what the student does to learn*
->
->[H.A.
-Simon](https://en.wikipedia.org/wiki/Herbert_A._Simon) (one of the founders of the field of [Cognitive Science](https://en.wikipedia.org/wiki/Cognitive_science) and Nobel Laureate)

----
-This quotation from Herbert A. Simon clearly indicates that we cannot talk about teaching, teaching practices or effective teaching techniques if we don't understand first how people learn. <br>
+We cannot talk about teaching, teaching practices or effective teaching techniques if we don't understand first how people learn. <br>
-Here, we want to share with you what we learnt about how learning works.
-Our knowledge in the field of cognition and learning comes from diving into pedagogical and cognitive research results, reading books such as ["How Learning Works"](https://www.amazon.it/How-Learning-Works-Research-Based-Principles/dp/0470484101) or ["Small Teaching"](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118944496.html) and many others, studying research articles published in the field of cognitive science and educational psychology, attending instructor training courses (like this one), and - last but not least - from our own experience as both instructors/teachers, learners, and passionate observers of learning processes and teaching practices. <br>
 Since this material cannot cover the broad literature on the subject of learning we strongly invite you to commit to read at least one book on how learning works (for example: ["How Learning Works"](https://www.amazon.it/How-Learning-Works-Research-Based-Principles/dp/0470484101) or ["Small Teaching"](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118944496.html)), have a look at the [Software Carpentry Instructor training materials](http://swcarpentry.github.io/instructor-training/) and explore  the material we keep adding to the [doc](https://github.com/TrainTheTrainer/EXCELERATE-TtT/tree/master/docs) folder of the TrainTheTrainer/EXCELERATE-TtT GitHub repository.

 <a name="term"></a>